Draco112358/mesherJulia/README.md

 ## Start the server
 In order to start the Genie server, follow these istructions:
-- create a .env file with a constant named "JULIA_PATH" containing the absolute path to your Julia executable.
+- Within the *mesher* folder create a .env file with a constant named "JULIA_PATH" containing the absolute path to your Julia executable.
 - run the script ./bin/server

 Genie will be started in dev mode, listening on port 8001.